top of page

 BOMB

-“SEED BOMB” is a transformative project aimed at sowing the seeds of a peaceful future through learning, expression, and communication about the history of wars. in New York City, where the development of the atomic bomb began.
-To commemorate the 80th anniversary of the atomic bombings, art events will be held around facilities related to the Manhattan Project.
+SEED BOMB is a transformative project that sows seeds for a peaceful future by learning, expressing, and communicating the history of wars.
+It takes place in New York City, where the Manhattan Project began developing the atomic bomb.
+To commemorate the 80th anniversary of the atomic bombings, exhibitions and events related to war and peace are being held near Manhattan Project historic sites.
+The SEED BOMB project provides opportunities to reflect together on the future we desire.

-Japanese agronomist Masanobu Fukuoka (February 2, 1913 - August 16, 2008)
+Masanobu Fukuoka (February 2, 1913 – August 16, 2008), a Japanese farmer and

 Masanobu_Fukuoka_headshot.jpg